Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 We realize we may not have the luxury of time to involve ourselves within negativity, especially when it doesn't present positive results.
 We totally understand there are two options we have within our lives and we have to immediately commit to one or the other of those options.
 We can either commit to life or commit to denial though I've never known anyone who has been successful over the long term in exercising denial and live long enough to talk about it.

 Once we commit to life, our priorities change, as do we.
-We transform, becoming grateful for life, grateful for our families and we recognize what we have missed along the road we've traveled.
+We transform, having developed an attitude of gratitude and become grateful for our families.
+We recognize what we may have inadvertently missed along the road we've traveled.
 Through our eyes, the resolution of life becomes more enhanced.
 Things are funnier, relationships are more special, the grass is greener, the sky is bluer and little things don't bother us as much as before.
 One Lynch Survivor put it perfectly, "People with Lynch syndrome are the nicest people I know.
 They are kind, involved and love life."

-One thing about Lynch syndrome survivors and previvors...very seldom do you ever hear, "Why me, why did it happen to me?" from an individual with Lynch syndrome.
-We understand why and how it occurred.
+One thing about Lynch syndrome survivors and previvors...very seldom do you ever hear, "Why me, why did it happen to me?"
+We may not like it but we understand it.
+It may feel unfair but we realize, until there is a gene therapy or even a good standard of treatment, there is little we can do except get annual screenings, adopt an active lifestyle, keep a positive attitude and watch our diets.
 We understand it is part of our legacy from our families and those who came before us were far worse off than us.
 They didn't have hope or technology to thwart the growth of a cancer.
-They simply were diagnosed with cancer and went to bed and died.
+They simply were diagnosed with cancer and at a certain point of their life, went to bed and died.
 Us?
-We live!
+Today, we live!

 I am not afraid of tomorrow for I have seen yesterday and I love today.